michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 * Mean average error (MAE)- a measurement of error of the model, less affected by outliers (large errors)
 * Root Mean square error (RMSE)- a measurement of error of the model, more affected by outliers (large errors)

-The first train and test setup involved the usual test-train-split on all of the data.
+The first train and test setup involved the usual train-test-split on all of the data.
+70% of the data was randomly chosen for the training set and the other 30% of the data was used for the test set.
 The results are given.

 Central Business District
 * R<sup>2</sup> = 0.443796496866 (10.62 crimes expected in a given 12 hour day segment)